cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

       r ≥ Certificate.roundNumber (latestCertSeen t) + R
 ```

-VR-2B: The last certificate included in a party's current chain is from a round exactly
-c⋆K rounds ago for some c : ℕ, c ≥ 0
+- `VR-2B`: The last certificate included in a party's current chain is from a round exactly $c \cdot K$ rounds ago for some $c \in ℕ$ with $c ≥ 0$.
+This enforces chain quality and a common prefix before leaving a cool-down period.

 ```agda
     VotingRule-2B : RoundNumber → T → Set